yurujaja/pangaea-bench/DATASET_GUIDE.md

    --use_wandb
    ```
 ###  Crop Type Mapping (South Sudan)
 - The code supports automatic downloading of the dataset into `./data` folder.
-- The most frequent 4 classes are considered and the others are ignored.
-The dataset contains varied length of timeseries data from different sensor types, we select the most latest six images with the corresponding date metadata.
+- The original dataset contains corrupted files, which are skipped during the experiment.
+We follow the dataset paper to use the most frequent 4 classes and the others are ignored.
+- The basic experimental setup for this dataset is a multi-temporal multi-modal semantic segmentation task.
 For models that don't support multi-temporal data, each time frame is processed separately for feature extraction and then mapped into a single representation.
-Below is a CLI example for running the experiment with the CROMA pretrained encoder which jointly process optical and sar information:
+This setup requires the configuration file `configs/segmentors/upernet_mt.yaml`.
+Additionally, in the dataset configuration, specify the number of time frames, for example, `multi_temporal: 6`, where the latest six images are selected for both optical and SAR data.
+Below is a CLI example for running the experiment using the CROMA pretrained encoder, which jointly processes optical and SAR information:

   ```